unitsofmeasurement/uom-demos/console/java16/README.md

 Prior to **Java 16** if the `module-info` is removed or renamed (e.g. `module-info.jav_` it passes again.

-**NOTE** Other demos in this module only work in Java 14 or 15 if `--enable-preview` was also used prior to Java 16.
+**NOTE:** Other demos in this module only work in Java 14 or 15 if `--enable-preview` was also used prior to Java 16.